-She is the lead independent director of the Board of Directors of Atlis Motor Vehicles (Nasdaq: AMV) (since 2021), an electric work truck and battery innovator, and on the Board of Directors of TechoSylva, a private equity backed software company helping utilities and fire agencies with wildfire prediction and risk analysis.
+She is the lead independent director of the Board of Directors of Nxu, Inc. (Nasdaq: NXU, formerly Atlis Motor vehicles) (since 2021), an electric vehicle battery and charging innovator, and on the Board of Directors of TechnoSylva, a private equity backed software company helping utilities and fire agencies with wildfire prediction and risk analysis.
 She previously served (2021-22) as a director of the CleanTech Acquisition Corporation (formerly Nasdaq: CLAQ) (until its merger with Nauticus Robotics, Inc., in September of 2022) and the Big Sky Chamber of Commerce.
 She was appointed to Montana's Clean Power Plan advisory council and as an ambassador for the Clean Energy Education & Empowerment Initiative, a U.S. Dept. of Energy, Massachusetts Institute of Technology and Stanford University collaboration.